tradevpsnet/flags/README.md

-# flags
-The set of flags from TradeVPS

 ## 🌐 Flag Icons
 Each flag is a self-contained React component and can be resized using standard `width` and `height` props.
 We use optimized SVGs with optional `viewBox` support, so they scale and behave consistently.